Learn how to:

 Section 4: Additional State Transitions for a Responsible Person under Review

-If the review is no longer necessary, the Responsible Person can end the review process without the need for reviewers to press “My Review Task Completed”
+If there are multiple reviewers assigned and one or more reviewer(s) cannot complete their task, the Responsible Person or Process Manager can end the review process without the need for all reviewers to press “My Review Task Completed”.

 When the document has been routed for a review, and the assigned reviewer(s) need to be changed, the Responsible Person can modify the reviewers list.